KolmogorovLab/minda/README.md

     <li>caller name</li>
     <li>prefix</li>
 </ol>
 If a caller name is not provided, the name listed in the source field of the VCF will be used.
 If more than one VCF with the same caller name is provided, prefixes disambiguate ID and column names in Minda output files.
-In the case where prefixes are not provided by the user, Minda automatically assigns a letter prefix in ascending alphabetically order (i.e. A, B, C, etc).
+In the case where prefixes are not provided by the user, Minda automatically assigns a letter prefix in ascending alphabetically order (i.e. A, B, C, etc.).

 An example of TSV contents:
 ```